 Liz McLaurinPresident & CEO

-Liz has generational roots in Tennessee and was drawn here as a student by the sense of place offered by the Domain of Sewanee: The University of the South.
+Liz was drawn to Tennessee as a student by the sense of place offered by the Domain of Sewanee: The University of the South.
 She started her career in theatre, acting in both New York City and in regional theatre.
 Before joining The Land Trust for Tennessee, Liz held positions at universities, public television and public radio stations, and worked on political campaigns.

 We work with extraordinary landowners from all walks of life who have share a common perspective: they see the life of the land beyond their own lives.
 We all consider it a privilege to help them achieve their generous visions for their land.
 It is so fulfilling to work with such a dedicated team to protect these places that make Tennessee distinctive.